 Prior to joining her previous firm, Charlotte practiced as a barrister in the U.K. and was involved in an appeal to the House of Lords, the highest court in the country.
 She also has experience with patent oppositions before the European Patent Office.

-During law school, Charlotte received several scholarships from the Honorable Society of Lincoln’s Inn and was the winner of the Lincoln’s Inn Annual Debating Shield.
+During law school, Charlotte received several scholarships from the Honorable Society of Lincoln’s Inn.
 While obtaining her master’s degree, she was awarded the British Academy of Forensic Science National Project Prize for her research into the use of DNA profiling of bears as a tool to combat illegal poaching in Canada.

 - Lead trial counsel representing a global pharmaceutical company in Hatch-Waxman Act litigation in the District of Delaware concerning the treatment of kidney cancer and pancreatic neuroendocrine cancer.
 Bench trial resulted in a complete victory for the client, the patents were held valid and infringed.*